 Adjusting to Life in PEI

-Making new friends, learning a new culture, improving your English/French language skills, and navigating how things are done in a new country can be challenging.
-But, remember, the challenges are worth the rewards!
+Making friends, learning a new culture, improving your English/French language skills, and navigating how things are done in a new country can take time.
 You have made an important decision and soon you will be feeling at home in Prince Edward Island.

 Common stages of adapting to culture shock from Citizenship and Immigration Canada explains the common stages of adaptation you may feel when you arrive in Prince Edward Island.
 The following groups and programs are good places to start meeting new people and getting involved in Prince Edward Island life:

 - Programs, services and events - PEIANC